 “Lambda Law Society furthers awareness of legal and social rights of people who are gay, lesbian, bi-sexual, and transgendered and promotes the highest standards of professional ethics and equality in the law school community.
 We seek to create an environment that is open and hospitable for gay, lesbian, bi-sexual, and transgendered students and welcome all students committed to promoting equality and diversity within the legal profession.”

 Lambda Law Society is funded through the Student Bar Association at the College of Law.
 The organization promotes learning and networking opportunities such as “Out and About,” an event sponsored by the Kozak Minority Mentoring Foundation and community partners.
-There are restrictions on travel, however, organizations may seek a grant from the University to attend focused learning programs workshops.
+Lambda Law Society has a distribution group to share information about events and opportunities for LGBTQ + law students and lawyers.
+Organizations may also seek a grant from the University to attend focused learning programs workshops.

-The University Student Handbook the includes the Code of Conduct includes the following language:
+The University Student Handbook includes the Code of Conduct, which has the following language:

 “Any code of student conduct violation that manifests evidence that the victim was intentionally selected because of the perpetrator’s bias against the victim may be considered a hate-based conduct violation.
 The categories of bias include the victim’s actual or perceived race, color, ancestry, ethnicity, religion, gender, gender identity, sexual orientation, national origin, disability, homeless status, or advanced age.
 Any student found to have committed a hate-based conduct violation may be subject to disciplinary action up to, and including, dismissal from NSU.”